Quantization of intra- and inter-band Berry phases in the shift current: Motivation and results

-\noi{Q1} For $E_g \gtrsim E_w$, $|F^{yxx}|\gg 1$ and is roughly proportional to the magnitude of the intercellular shift vector $\Sigma\vec{\calr}$.\\
+\noi{Q1} For $E_g \gtrsim E_w$, $|F_y^x|\gg 1$ and is roughly proportional to the magnitude of the intercellular shift vector $\Sigma\bcals_{\text{ave}}$.\\

-Because $\Sigma\vec{\calr}$ is equivalently viewed as a $\Z^2$-valued invariant taking values in a two-dimensional (2D) Bravais lattice with all lattice periods set to unity, proposition (Q1) epitomizes a maxim that to maximize the shift current is to maximize a topological invariant.
-(Q1) also challenges a widely-held expectation that small band gaps are necessary for large shift currents in topological materials.\cite{ahn_lowfrequencydivergence,chingkit_photocurrentinweyl,xuyang_photovoltaicweyl,LiangTan_topoins,LiangTan_upperlimit} Because being topologically nontrivial is a global property of the entire band, the largeness of $\sigma_s^{yxx}(\omega)$ extends over a frequency range comparable to the band width; this makes intrinsically polar insulators suited for solar cell applications, since the solar spectrum has a broad peak covering ${2}$ to 3 eV.
-Solar cells based on the shift mechanism have comparative advantages to p-n junctions, including photovoltages which greatly exceed the band gap,\cite{brody_largephotovoltage,glass_highvoltage} and the potential to exceed the `detailed balance limit'\cite{shockley_detailedbalance} for the efficiency of solar power conversion.\\
+Because $\Sigma\bcals_{\text{ave}}$ is equivalently viewed as a $\Z^2$-valued invariant taking values in a two-dimensional (2D) Bravais lattice with all lattice periods set to unity, proposition (Q1) epitomizes a maxim that to maximize the excitation shift current is to maximize a topological invariant.
+(Q1) also challenges a widely-held expectation that small band gaps are necessary for large excitation shift currents in topological materials.\cite{ahn_lowfrequencydivergence,chingkit_photocurrentinweyl,xuyang_photovoltaicweyl,LiangTan_topoins,LiangTan_upperlimit} Because being topologically nontrivial is a global property of the entire band, the largeness of $\sigma_{y\omega}^{\text{exc},x}$ extends over a frequency range that is potentially comparable to the band width; this makes wide-gap essentially noncentric insulators suited for photoexcitation by solar light, since the solar spectrum has a broad peak covering ${2}$ to 3 eV.\footnote{The potential for shift-current materials as solar cells is discussed in a companion paper.\cite{AAzhu_anomalousshift}}\\

-\noi{Q2} For $E_g \ll E_w$, $F^{yxx}$ diverges as $|E_g|^{-1/2}$ in the approach to a topological phase transition. \\
+\noi{Q2} For $E_g \ll E_w$, $F_y^x$ diverges as $|E_g|^{-1/2}$ in the approach to a topological phase transition. \\

 This suggests an application to ultrafast infrared detection without an external bias voltage, which obviates the problem of the dark current in semimetallic photodetectors.\cite{liu_semimetalphotodetector}\\